• Facebook

 # Set the item_version.
 This version will be used to compare the

-# item version of cached item
+# item version of cache item

 updated_item.set_cache_item_version(version)